tsedio/tsed/docs/docs/controllers.md

 #### Middleware call sequence

-When a request is sent to the server all middlewares added on the ServerLoader, Controller or Endpoint will be called while a response isn't sent by one of the middleware in the lifecycle.
+When a request is sent to the server all middlewares added on the Server, Controller or Endpoint will be called while a response isn't sent by one of the middleware in the lifecycle.

 <figure><img src="./../assets/middleware-in-sequence.svg" style="max-width:400px; padding:30px"></figure>